 Question 2: What factors should DOE consider in selecting and prioritizing rules and reporting requirements for reform?

 DOE should prioritize promulgating efficiency regulations that account for different regional impacts.
-In 2011, DOE finalized regional regulations for residential central air conditioners and heat pumps, the first standards promulgated by DOE that differed due to varying efficiency needs for this equipment in different regions of the United States.
-Based on levels agreed to by a coalition of stakeholders, the standards set efficiency levels for three regions based on the number of heating degree days and climate zone.
-DOE should seek legislative changes in order to consider prioritizing the promulgation of regional energy and water efficiency regulations for products where there is an opportunity to address the unique needs of a location, such as severe drought conditions or increasingly severe winter storms.
+For example, in 2011, DOE finalized regional regulations for residential central air conditioners and heat pumps.
+Based on levels agreed to by a coalition of stakeholders, the standards set efficiency levels for three regions based on the number of heating degree days and climate zone, a significant improvement compared to the previous version of this regulation.
+DOE should seek such legislative changes for all products where typical uses, performance, savings opportunity and cost/benefit, and consumer impact vary with location.

-In promulgating new or updated efficiency regulations, DOE should leverage existing voluntary standards, such as the ENERGY STAR Program, and relevant information associated with the voluntary standards (e.g., shipment data, technology adoption, etc.) to help form the basis of new or updated mandatory standards.
+In promulgating new or updated efficiency regulations, DOE should leverage existing voluntary standards, such as the ENERGY STAR Program or AHRAE standards, and leverage relevant information associated with the voluntary standards (e.g., shipment data, technology adoption, etc.) to help form the basis of new or updated mandatory standards.
 Leveraging existing data could potentially reduce the costs of undergoing certain efficiency regulations.

-DOE should prioritize rules based on the specific development cycles of each unique appliance industry.
-EPCA prescribes a five-year gap between the publication of the final rule and the compliance date for standards of newly-covered products.
-In prioritizing the establishment of new energy efficiency regulations for currently uncovered products, the CA IOUs believe DOE should seek legislative changes that provide it more flexibility in setting earlier effective dates for products where the market is rapidly changing, such as lighting products and electronics equipment.

-One study suggests that consumer product development cycles typically take just under 2.5 years for new-to-the-world products (i.e., highly innovated products).
-Figure 3 is a graphical representation of the study results.
-For products and product lines with major revisions, (i.e., those potentially affected by a DOE standard), the average product development cycle is approximately 15 months.
-According to this study, on average, industrial firms have been taking 2.25 years to develop their more innovative projects.

-Figure 3: Average product development cycles by product type.

-Source: Griffin, 2002.

-With this compelling evidence that product development cycles are significantly shorter than five years, we urge DOE, based stakeholder input, to consider a shorter time period between the final rule and compliance dates on a case-by-case basis for each rulemaking.
-Additionally, this would ensure that standards are applicable to products on the market at the time of compliance.

 Question 3: How can DOE best obtain and consider accurate, objective information and data about the costs, burdens, and benefits of existing regulations?
 Are there existing sources of data DOE can use to evaluate the post-promulgation effects of regulations over time?
 We invite interested parties to provide data that may be in their possession that documents the costs, burdens, and benefits of existing requirements?

-There are a number of retrospective studies that have reviewed the impacts of DOE efficiency regulations, which are cited below.
-Energy efficiency regulations have provided significant economic benefits for consumers through saving energy and freeing up funds for other use, which culminates in broader macroeconomic benefits to both the local and national economy.
+There are a number of retrospective studies by environmental advocates that have reviewed the impacts of DOE efficiency regulations, which are cited below.
+They found that energy efficiency regulations have provided significant economic benefits for consumers through saving energy and freeing up funds for other use, which culminates in broader macroeconomic benefits to both the local and national economy.